Stromenland Partnership for Special Education

 What is it?

-Since August 1, 2014, all schools have been required to offer every child a good place to learn.
-Schools and school boards work together to organize this effectively.
-They do so in regions in so-called partnerships.
+Since August 1, 2014, all schools are obliged to offer every child a suitable educational placement.
+Schools and school boards collaborate to organize this effectively.
+They do this in regions within so-called collaborative partnerships.
 The Stromenland Partnership is a large region.
-All school boards and all primary schools and schools in special (primary) education in the municipalities of Beuningen, Boxmeer, Cuijk, Druten, Grave, Groesbeek, Heumen, Mill and Sint Hubert, Millingen aan de Rijn, Nijmegen, Sint Anthonis, Ubbergen, West Maas en Waal, and Wijchen belong to the Stromenland Partnership.
+All school boards and all primary schools and special (primary) education schools in the municipalities of Beuningen, Boxmeer, Cuijk, Druten, Grave, Groesbeek, Heumen, Mill en Sint Hubert, Millingen aan de Rijn, Nijmegen, Sint Anthonis, Ubbergen, West Maas en Waal, and Wijchen belong to the Stromenland Partnership.

-The Stromenland partnership strives to provide every student with appropriate education.
-If possible, this is done at school, in the classroom.
+The Stromenland Partnership strives to provide every student with an appropriate education.
+Whenever possible, this takes place at school, in the classroom.
 If that is not possible, the school works with the parents to find a suitable educational setting in the neighborhood within the partnership.
-The guiding principle is: "Ordinary if possible, special if necessary."
+The guiding principle is: “Regular whenever possible, special when necessary.”

 How does it work?